ITR Filing Deadline Missed?

 Fixed Deposit is a popular investment option provided by banks, in which you can deposit fixed amount of money for a specific period of time and gain from high interest rates.
 It is one of the safe and secure investments which offers safety and stability to your invested amount.
 It pays a fixed rate of interest till the maturity period which is higher than regular savings account.

-In other words, we can say that a Fixed Deposit is a bank deposit or deposit of the money in the bank for a specific period time chosen by the investor or depositor at a fixed rate of interest.
-In FD you can deposit money for as short as a week to 20 years of time.
-The opening of a fixed deposit with the bank is that you are lending money to the bank and it pays you interest that you agreed during the investment.
-As the time period and interest rates are fixed so it is called as Fixed Deposit (FD).
+In other words, we can say that a Fixed Deposit is a bank deposit or deposit of the money in the bank for a specific period of time chosen by the investor or depositor at a fixed rate of interest.
+In FD you can deposit money for as short as a week to 10 years of time.
+The opening of a fixed deposit with the bank is that you are lending money to the bank, and it pays you interest that you agreed during the investment.
+As the time period and interest rates are fixed so it is called Fixed Deposit (FD).
+Later in this article, we will discuss about the fixed deposit interest rates offered by different banks.

-• The fixed deposit schemes offered by most banks can availed for tenures ranging from seven days to 10 years.
-Few banks, such as IDBI bank, Ratnakar bank, RBL, etc .offers fixed deposit that ranging to 20 years as well.
+• The fixed deposit schemes offered by most banks can be availed for tenures ranging from seven days to 10 years.
+Few banks also offer a fixed deposit ranging upto 20 years.

-• The interest on FDs is compounded on quarterly basis for most of the banks.
+• The interest on FDs is compounded on a quarterly basis for most of the banks.

 • Periodic payouts, monthly payouts and quarterly are available.

-• For senior citizen banks offers 0.25% to 0.50% extra on the investment or Fixed deposits.
+• For senior citizens, banks offer 0.25% to 0.50% extra on the investment or Fixed deposits.

-• Banks offers Loan against the fixed deposit or up to 90% of amount available.
+• Banks offer Loan against the fixed deposit or up to 90% of amount available.
 The interest is only 0.5% to 1% higher than the interest rate offered for FD.

 • Tax deduction at source (TDS) at the rate of 10% is deducted if the interest income is more than Rs.10,000 in financial year.

-• There might be penalty on premature withdrawal of Fixed Deposits.
+• There might be a penalty on premature withdrawal of Fixed Deposits.

 The Fixed Deposit Rates Of Different Banks

-The list of different banks and their interest rates offerings in 2019 are mentioned below.
-This rates are from lowest 7 days to maximum range of 10 years.
+The list of different banks and their interest rate offerings in 2024 are mentioned below.
+These rates are from the lowest 7 days to a maximum range of 10 years.

 Bank FD Rate of interest Senior Citizen FD rates